porquero/CarbonCopy/README.md

 Each enterprise or team has their own communication culture, and CarbonCopy was developed to be adaptate to that culture.

-In CarbonCopy all communication enviroment is based on participants, contexts, topics and interaction; they are the pillars of the system.
+In CarbonCopy the communication enviroment is based on participants, contexts, topics and interaction; they are the pillars of the system.
 And the purpose of this project is that teams use this system of communication instead of others, for example email.